 Part number 121027-1, the Audio Output board contains 8 circuits that allow audio to be distributed to the backplane.
 This card contains 9 LED indicators, 8 of which correspond to channel activity.
 The 9th LED indicator (offset from the others) is the board's Power OK indicator.

-FIGURE 4-27.
+FIGURE 4-29.
 Audio Output Card

-Two rear panel configurations for this card are available; one for balanced operation and one for unbalanced operation.
+Two configurations for this card are available; one for balanced operation (part number 121028-1), and unbalanced standard operation (part number 121029-2).

 Deluxe Output Board